-Grant applications are reviewed twice a year in the spring and fall.
-Application deadlines in 2017 are February 1 and September 1.
+Grant applications are reviewed three times per year, following the application deadlines: February 15, June 15 and September 15.
 LOIs submitted within one week prior to the application deadline will be given an additional week extension on submitting the full application.
 Decisions are announced 6-8 weeks following the deadline.

 One-time grants are awarded in the amounts of $5,000-$50,000, with an average grant award of $20,000 and the size of the award corresponding to the scope and impact of the project.
 Grants exceeding $50,000 and multi-year grants are considered under extraordinary circumstances by invitation only.